 During the ensuing years, various configurations of this band included clarinetist Barney Bigard, drummer Big Sid Catlett, and trombonist Jack Teagarden.
 Armstrong’s popularity remained high, as exemplified by his number-one record, “Hello Dolly,” which briefly deposed The Beatles from the top of the pop charts in 1964.

 Such perceptions of Armstrong continued until his death in 1971.
 But a decade or so later, Armstrong was lionized by such young talents as the New Orleans trumpeter Wynton Marsalis.
 Since then, the earliest aspects of Armstrong’s repertoire have returned to considerable popularity.
-At this writing, forty years after his death, Louis Armstrong is rightly appreciated as one of the most important musicians to emerge from Louisiana.
+Today, Louis Armstrong is appreciated as one of the most important musicians to emerge from Louisiana.